keptn/lifecycle-toolkit/docs/content/en/docs/implementing/integrate/_index.md

-With the `KeptnApp` resource created, you get observability of your application's deployments by using the OpenTelemetry tracing features that are provided by the Keptn Lifecycle Toolkit:
+With the `KeptnApp` resource created, you get observability of your application's deployments by using the OpenTelemetry tracing features that are provided by Keptn:

 ![Application deployment trace](assets/trace.png)